ImVarkolyn/UET_-Advanced-Programming/README.md

-# UET_-Advanced-Programming
+# UET-Advanced-Programming
-This repository is used for uploading homework
+This repository is used for uploading homework during the course.